Hinava

-Hinava is a traditional native dish of the Kadazan-Dusun people in the state of Sabah.
-It is made from fish and mixed with lime juice, bird's eye chili, sliced shallots and grated ginger.
-While the Kadazan are famous with their Hinava tongii.
+Hinava is a traditional native salad dish of the Kadazan-Dusun people in the state of Sabah within East Malaysia.
+It is made from raw fish and mixed with lime juice, bird's eye chilli, sliced shallots and grated ginger.
+Hinava is one of the main ethnic foods among the Kadazan and Dusun, often served during occasions such as the Kaamatan harvest festival, engagements, weddings, and other cultural feasts.
+The dish has been recognised as a national heritage dish by Malaysia's Department of National Heritage in 2009, alongside umai of Sarawak.